ITL secures 5 year manufacturing contract with OrganOx for new liver transportation device, metra®

 CEO of OrganOx, Craig Marshall, commented,

 “This agreement is strategically important to OrganOx as we prepare penetrate the US market, I have a manufacturing background and I know the importance of working with the best partners in the supply chain.
-ITL is a great fit with OrganOx given their track record of successfully bringing medical devices to the market coupled with UK HQ with a presence in the US and in China.”
+ITL is a great fit with OrganOx given their track record of successfully bringing medical devices to the market coupled with UK headquarters and with a presence in the US.”

 Read our latest resource ‘Quotation for Manufacturing Checklist’